Rapper T.I. Backlashed For Commenting On Daughter’s Virginity On TV Show

 His daughter is in her first year of college.
 He further added that when his daughter turned 16, he went to her room after her birthday party and put a sticky note on the door: 'Gyno.
 Tomorrow.
 9:30.'
 "So we'll go and sit down and the doctor comes and talk, and the doctor's maintaining a high level of professionalism.
 He's like, You know, sir, I have to, in order to share information' I'm like, 'Deyjah, they want you to sign this so we can share information.
 Is there anything you would not want me to know?
 See, Doc?
 Ain't no problem,'" he further added.

-He further stated that the gynaecologist once explained to him that the hymen could be broken in many other ways other than sexual intercourse.
+He further stated that the gynaecologist once explained to him that the hymen could break in many other ways other than sexual intercourse.

 T.I. also added that he explained to the gynaecologist saying that she was not an athlete or a bike rider and that he would insist the doctor get the hymen checked.
 The rapper stooped down to bragging that his daughter still has her hymen intact.
 He said, "I will say, as of her 18th birthday, her hymen is still intact."